Mars Observer: Communications loss

 On August 21, 1993, at 01:00 UTC, three days prior to the scheduled Mars orbital insertion, there was an "inexplicable" loss of contact with Mars Observer.
 New commands were sent every 20 minutes in the hopes that the spacecraft had drifted off course and could regain contact.
 However, the attempt was unsuccessful.
 It is unknown whether the spacecraft was able to follow its automatic programming and go into Mars orbit or if it flew by Mars and is now in a heliocentric orbit.

 On January 4, 1994, an independent investigation board from the Naval Research Laboratory, announced their findings: the most probable cause in the loss of communication was a rupture of the fuel pressurization tank in the spacecraft's propulsion system.
 It is believed that hypergolic fuel may have leaked past valves in the system during the cruise to Mars, allowing the fuel and oxidizer to combine prematurely before reaching the combustion chamber.
 The leaking fuel and gas probably resulted in a high spin rate, causing the spacecraft to enter into the "contingency mode"; this interrupted the stored command sequence and did not turn the transmitter on.
-The engine was derived from one belonging to an Earth orbital satellite and was not designed to lie dormant for months before being fired.
+A NASA investigation board further suggested that too much reliance may have been placed on spacecraft hardware that had been designed for fundamentally different operations than required of the Mars Observer mission.

 Aftermath

-The Mars Exploration Program was formed officially in the wake of the Mars Observer's failure in September 1993.
-The goals of that program include identifying the location of water, and preparing for crewed missions to Mars.
+Following the failure of Mars Observer, NASA undertook several organizational reforms, implementing new policies to avoid over-reliance on heritage spacecraft systems and revising project management protocol.
+Furthermore, the Mars Exploration Program was established in 1993 to provide a long-term, comprehensive program for the exploration of Mars, with goals focused on identifying the location of water, and preparing for crewed missions to Mars.